What should we build together? Research and technology to power autistic futures

 This event is sponsored by UMD's Neurodiversity and Autism Transition Services, the UMD Autism Research Consortium, and the College of Behavioral and Social Sciences.

 This event is free to all thanks to a generous donation and the support of our sponsors.
-If you have the means, you can help support autistic students at UMD by making a donation to the University of Maryland Autism Research Consortium.
-The suggested donation for this event is $20.
-These funds will be used to support autistic students pursuing research at UMD.
+If you have the means, you can help support autistic students at UMD by making a donation here to the University of Maryland Autism Research Consortium.
+A $10 donation could help support snacks at neurodiversity club meetings.
+A $50 donation could help support an autistic student researcher to travel to a conference.
+All donations are appreciated, and will go directly toward supporting autistic students at UMD.